philip-lambert/word-ladder/README.md

 ```

 ## Assumptions
-The challenge states the start and end words are four-letter long.
+The challenge states the start and end words are four-letters long.
 So with regards to words (both input and dictionary) I'm making the following assumptions: -
 * A valid word must be exactly 4 letters long
 * A valid word cannot contain any non-alphabetic characters (the challenge states 'letters')
 * A valid word cannot contain any spaces (that would constitute more than one word)